Temporally Consistent Transformers for Video Generation: Experiments

 We compare against SOTA baselines selected from several different families of models: latent-variable-based variational models, autoregressive likelihood models, and diffusion models.
-In addition, for more fair comparisons, we train all models on VQ codes using the same VQ-GAN as our method.
-For our diffusion baseline, we follow \cite{rombach2022high} and use a pretrained VAE instead of a VQ-GAN.
+In addition, for efficiency, we train all models on VQ codes using a pretrained VQ-GAN for each dataset.
+For our diffusion baseline, we follow \cite{rombach2022high} and use a VAE instead of a VQ-GAN.
 Note that we do not have any GANs for our baselines, since to the best of our knowledge, there does not exist a GAN that trains on latent space instead of raw pixels, an important aspect for properly scaling to long video sequences.

+\textbf{Space-time Transformers}\quad We compare TECO to several variants of space-time transformers as depicted in \Cref{fig:arch2}: VideoGPT~\citep{yan2021videogpt} (autoregressive over space-time), Phenaki~\citep{villegas2022phenaki} (MaskGit over space-time full attention), MaskViT~\citep{gupta2022maskvit} (MaskGit over space-time axial attention), and Hourglass transformers~\citep{nawrot2021hierarchical} (hierarchical autoregressive over space-time).
+Note that we do not include the text-conditioning for Phenaki as it is irrelevant in our case.
+We only evaluate these models on DMLab, as \Cref{table:a_b_comp} and \Cref{table:main} show that Perceiver-AR (a space-time transformer with improvements specifically for learning long dependencies) is a stronger baseline.

-\textbf{FitVid}\quad FitVid~\citep{babaeizadeh2021fitvid} is a state-of-the-art variational video prediction model based on CNNs and LSTMs that scales to complex video by leveraging efficient architectural design choices in its encoder and decoder.
+\textbf{FitVid}\quad FitVid~\citep{babaeizadeh2021fitvid} is a state-of-the-art variational video model based on CNNs and LSTMs that scales to complex video by leveraging efficient architectural design choices in its encoder and decoder.

-\textbf{Clockwork VAE}\quad CW-VAE \citep{saxena2021clockwork} is also a variational video prediction model that is designed to better learn long-range dependencies through a hierarchies of latent variables with exponentially slower tick speeds for each new level.
+\textbf{Clockwork VAE}\quad CW-VAE \citep{saxena2021clockwork} is a variational video model that is designed to learn long-range dependencies through a hierarchy of latent variables with exponentially slower tick speeds for each new level.

 \textbf{Perceiver AR}\quad We use Perceiver AR~\citep{hawthorne2022general} as our AR baseline over VQ-GAN discrete latents, which has been show to be an effective generative model that can efficiently incorporate long-range sequential dependencies.
 Conceptually, this baseline is similar to HARP~\citep{seo2022harp} with a Perceiver AR as the prior instead of a sparse transformer~\citep{child2019generating}.
 We choose Perceiver AR over other autoregressive baselines such as VideoGPT~\citep{yan2021videogpt} or TATS~\citep{ge2022long} primarily due to the prohibitive costs of transformers when applied to tens of thousands of tokens.